-Learn How to Start a Horse Boarding Business
+How to Start a Horse Boarding Business

-It is important that the boarding stable is in proper compliance with state and local regulations, such as maintaining a business license and operating in accord with the zoning regulations that apply to the specific piece of property being utilized.
-Boarding stable owners also should be sure to secure a liability insurance policy to protect against lawsuits that might result from any injuries occurring on the property.
+A boarding stable must be in compliance with state and local regulations, such as maintaining a business license and operating in accord with the zoning regulations that apply to the specific piece of property.
+It's your responsibility as the owner and proprietor to research all of the regulations and licensing requirements prior to opening your stable.

-Boarding stables usually offer some combination of full board, partial board, or pasture board services to their clients.
-The full board usually includes a stall, turnout, and all daily care such as feedings and stall cleaning.
-The partial board usually includes a stall, but the horse owner is responsible for daily care such as stall cleaning and turnout.
-Pasture board does not include a stall, but the horse is kept in a field that often has some sort of shelter access such as a run-in shed.
+Boarding stables usually offer some combination of full board, partial board, or pasture board services to clients.
+The full board usually includes a stall, turnout and all daily care such as feedings and stall cleaning.

+Pasture board does not include a stall, but the horse is kept in a field that often has some sort of shelter access, such as a run-in shed.

-Some boarding facilities specialize in catering to one particular discipline, such as English riding or western riding, while others seek boarders from all backgrounds.
+Some boarding facilities specialize in catering to one particular discipline, such as English riding or Western riding, while others seek boarders from all backgrounds.
 Some facilities also choose to offer specialty care for stallions or horses in training.